 Beauty sleep is a real thing—science has confirmed the positive beauty effects of a good night’s rest many times over.
-But did you know that this miraculous thing called sleep is so much more than a natural beauty elixir?
-Discover what sleep does for your body, mind and soul.
+But did you know that this wonderful thing called sleep is so much more than a natural beauty elixir?
+Discover what your nightly shut-eye can do for your happiness and well-being.

 There was a time when people went to bed at sunset and woke at sunrise.
 Our ancestors did not have alarm clocks, snooze buttons or early morning meetings to get to—they simply based their sleep patterns on the natural light-dark cycle of the sun.
 But as with many other things in life, maintaining a healthy sleep cycle has become somewhat of a challenge in modern times.
 With demanding schedules, long hours at work and smartphones that are constantly buzzing and flashing, it can be difficult to get enough sleep.

-But no matter how hectic and demanding modern life can be, skimping on sleep is never a good idea.
-Sleep is an amazing thing, and getting enough of it is of vital importance for your health and overall well-being.
+However, no matter how hectic and demanding modern life can be, skimping on sleep is never a good idea.
+Sleep is an amazing thing—and getting enough is of vital importance for your health and overall well-being.
 If you sleep better, you don’t just look better—you live better.
 Here are 6 ways sleep can make you happier and healthier.

 1. Sleep helps you look your best